Deshastha Brahmin surnames

 Some Deshastha Brahmin surnames are also derived from their gotra name of rishi For example, prominent Marathi writer, a poet Pralhad Keshav Atre popularly known as Acharya Atre surname "Atre" came from the gotra Atri.

-Deshasthas also use the occupation or profession they did as their surnames such as Joshi means astrologer, Vaidya means doctor, Puraniks means reciters of the Puranas.
+Deshasthas also use the occupation or profession they did as their surnames such as Joshi means astrologer, Vaidya means doctor.
 Deshasthas who were manufacturers of Salt and who did trading of salt in the state of Karnataka adopted Uppu or Vuppu as their surnames which means Salt in Kannada.